QCaudron/fieldday/site/schedule_and_activities/schedule.md

   The PSRG Remote HF Station is up and running and ready for Members to use.
 Join us to learn about the station, how we went about getting it set up, and how to request access to start using it.

 SDRs
   Abstract to come.

+Build a code practice oscillator
+  Abstract to come.
 ```